etetland-va/battlesnake-docs/docs/zero-to-go-snake.md

 ```
 (You can make your own commit message in the double quotes)

 You will need to give additional permissions to Gitpod so that it can write to your repo.
+Then run `git push` again.

 # Step 4 - Get competitive